Cries and Whispers: Family and detachment

 Illustration of "Hansel and Gretel" by Ludwig Richter; like Cries and Whispers, the fairy tale suggests familial abandonment.

 Professor Egil Törnqvist examined the film's title.
 The young Maria whispers to her mother, and Karin and Maria whisper to each other as they bond.
 According to Törnqvist, "The cries relate to the opposite emotions: anguish, impotence, loneliness".
 (Note: Bergman claimed the title was derived from a description of the music of Wolfgang Amadeus Mozart.
 Editor Ken Dancyger alternatively related the title to the sounds one makes when one dies.)
 Professor Emma Wilson described the family's predicament, with Karin feeling endangered by touch and Maria seeking an "erotic" touch.
 However, Maria is repelled by Agnes' decay and her dead body.
 Rueschmann explained Karin's repulsion to touch as a result of her degree of isolation and restraint.
 The scene where Anna cradles Agnes suggests that touch and sensation are soothing, despite the "opaque" question of their relationship, which may be comparable to sisterhood.

 The magic lantern show the sisters enjoy is "Hansel and Gretel", which reveals Agnes' feelings of abandonment and her mother's favouring of Maria; according to Rueschmann, the Brothers Grimm story of sibling unity contrasts the sisters' estrangement.
 (Note: Bergman recalled receiving his own magic lantern at age 10, from his aunt.
 In his autobiography, he described it as personally significant, and also depicted a magic lantern in Fanny and Alexander (1982).)
-Cinema historian P. Adams Sitney wrote that Hansel and Gretel's parents abandoned them in the forest (symbolism), and Agnes' cancer is the equivalent of the witch in the Brothers Grimm tale.
+Cinema historian P. Adams Sitney wrote that Hansel and Gretel's parents abandoned them in the forest, and Agnes' cancer is the equivalent of the witch in the Brothers Grimm tale.
 Karin's cutting of her vulva means that her husband will not have sex with her, and the red wine symbolises blood from the womb.
 Törnqvist wrote that Karin's transfer of blood from her vulva to her mouth means that she will neither have sex nor speak, and preventing communication reinforces loneliness.
 Sitney wrote that the family is most united when reading Charles Dickens' The Pickwick Papers, which describes "male solidarity and chicanery, threatened by female plots for marriage".
 According to Frank Gado, detachment returns after Agnes' funeral.
 Anna is dismissed without warmth or sympathy, and the men deny her monetary rewards despite years of service.
 Maria also rejects "sentimental appeals" from Karin.